sinnwerkstatt/landmatrix/docs/api.md

   }
 }
 ```
-for example is going to return `id` and `name` of the first 5 investors ordered ascending by ID.

 ### Filters

 In most use cases you may want to specify some fields and conditions you want to have your query results filtered by.
 You can pass a `filter` array to your query as an argument.
-More information on GraphQL filtering can be found on [GRANDstack](https://grandstack.io/docs/graphql-filtering/#filter-argument).

 #### Filter examples